 4. Pest control

-Mosquitoes can be a real buzzkill — so don’t leave them any breeding or play grounds in your yard.
-They like still, stagnant water and are attracted to non-natural scents like scented candles and garbage.
+Mosquitoes can be a real buzzkill — so don’t leave them any breeding spots or playgrounds in your yard.
+They like pools of still, stagnant water and are attracted to non-natural scents, such as scented candles and garbage.

-So if you have a birdbath or a pond, try surrounding them with plants mosquitoes dislike: rosemary, marigolds, and lavender.
-If water collects in certain parts of your yard after a rain, see if you can improve your drainage by using a shovel to level the ground or encouraging run-off away from your house.
+So if you have a bird bath or a pond, try surrounding them with plants that mosquitoes dislike such as rosemary, marigolds and lavender.
+If water collects in certain parts of your yard after a rain, see if you can improve drainage by using a shovel to level the ground, or encouraging run-off away from your house.

-For other crawlies, you can make an all-natural pesticide instead of buying expensive, harmful chemicals.
-Hot pepper sprays, used dishwater, or 1 teaspoon of liquid soap to a gallon of water will all do the trick.
-Marigolds will get rid of beetles, while mint, garlic, and chives will discourage other harmful insects.
+For other crawlies, make an all-natural pesticide instead of buying expensive, harmful chemicals.
+Hot pepper sprays, used dishwater or 1 teaspoon of liquid soap added to a gallon of water all will do the trick.
+Marigolds will get rid of beetles, while mint, garlic and chives will discourage other harmful insects.